vmware/differential-datalog/rust/template/distributed_datalog/src/accumulate/README.md

 component to `TxnDistributor`, releasing the lock afterwards.

 ### Future Development
-- Currently, `TcpReceiver` encapsulates multiple input connections from other nodes and there is only a single accumulator in place for all incoming TCP connections.
+- Currently, `TcpReceiver` encapsulates multiple input connections from other nodes, and there is only a single accumulator in place for all incoming TCP connections.
   Accumulators for each single node source cannot be created in `instantiate.rs` and managed by the `Realization` struct but would need to be managed by `TcpReceiver`.
 A more intuitive approach would be to let `Realization` manage